justwawre/Alex/workshop/dsp_mem_opt/README.md

 * several threads share the DSP in 1 TTI.

 # Analysis
-The probllem is caused by that an new U16 field added to the strcuture,  so more space is needed for the array.
+The probllem is caused by the data strcuture change that an new U16 field is added,  so more DSP memory is needed.
 As illustrated below.

 ```c
 /* global variables */